alexwjung/ProbCox/paper/ProbCox/README.md

 - Lung are data extracted from the North Central Cancer Treatment Group on mortality for advanced lung cancer [@loprinzi_prospective_1994].
 - NAFLD is a large population-based study investigating non-alcoholic fatty liver disease (NAFLD) [@allen_nonalcoholic_2018].
 - Heart investigates mortality in patients from the Stanford heart transplant program [@crowley_covariance_1977].
-- PBCseq are follow-up laboratory data from the Mayo clinical trial on primary biliary cholangitis and D-penicillamine treatment conducted between 1974 and 1984 [@incollectiontherneau_cox_2000].
+- PBCseq are follow-up laboratory data from the Mayo clinical trial on primary biliary cholangitis and D-penicillamine treatment [@incollectiontherneau_cox_2000].
 The purpose of these examples is to evaluate the performance of our proposed method in comparison to the frequentist Cox model on real world applications.

 Furthermore, we used the UK Biobank [@sudlow_uk_2015] to study the association of standard risk factors and comorbidities, taken from the electronic health records, with the occurrence of myocardial infarction.
 The UK Biobank (UKB) is a large-scale biomedical database established in 2006.
 In total there are 502628 participants, recruited between 2006 and 2010.
 All participants were between 40-69 years of age at their recruitment date.
 For details of the analysis see section 4 of the paper.

-We provide an algorithm to efficiently simulate survival times with time-varying covariates that resemble disease association studies in electronic health records.
-In total we run two standard case simulations N >> P and a high-dimensional case P >> N. for details of the simulations see section 3 of the paper.
+We provide an algorithm to efficiently simulate event times with time-varying covariates that resemble disease association studies in electronic health records.
+In total we run two standard case simulations N >> P and a high-dimensional case P >> N. For details of the simulations see section 3 of the paper.

 The original scripts/data/outputs from the analysis are in the following folders:
 - The accompanying data can be found in [Data](./data)